He was convicted of criminally negligent homicide for running over the mother of his child. Now comes the fight over who will raise their son.

 Who will raise the child?

 Two weeks later, on May 28, Laura Fehrs died of her injuries in an Anchorage hospital.
 She was 24.
-Her baby was just two months old.
+Her baby was just 2 months old.

 Kodiak prosecutors charged her boyfriend William Miller, 28, with assault and drunk driving, upgraded to manslaughter after her death.
 He ultimately pleaded guilty to criminally negligent homicide and DUI, and is set to begin a three-year prison sentence in July.